ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/add-config-file.md

 Every service folder must have a `wedeploy.json` file that configures it, so let's add one file inside the sample project you just downloaded.

-1. Open the `tutorial-nodejs` folder in a code editor
+1. Open the `tutorial-ruby` folder in a code editor
 2. Create a new file named `wedeploy.json`.
 3. In that file, paste this code: